Fargo, North Dakota

 Assumption Is Your Worst Enemy

-Despite the fact that your loved one has been diagnosed with and has started to show symptoms of Alzheimer's and dementia, you can't assume anything.
+Even though your loved one has been diagnosed with and has started to show symptoms of Alzheimer's and dementia, you can't assume anything.
 Your loved one is still capable of working with you to make some decisions and help create their dementia care plan.
 The one thing you should know is that they are struggling to come to terms with this mental disorder just as much as you are.
-One of the best things you can do is include them in learning what they are still capable of doing, and then be ready to offer support when and where it is needed.
+One of the best things you can do is include them in learning what they are still capable of doing and then be ready to offer support when and where it is needed.

 The Secondary Stage of Alzheimer's Disease